 |Affected Product ID

 Cards shipped in November and December 2012 and in January 2013

 ||There were no defects filed with this field notice at the time of publication.|

 A limited number of 15454W optical amplifier modules mentioned in the Products Affected section might report a higher temperature due to Teflon tape under the laser diode (LD) is in contact with the heat sink and the printed circuit board assembly (PCBA).
 When the laser temperature runs higher than the limit of 50 degrees Celsius, then the risk of insufficient heat dissipation occurs due to inadequate contact to the heat sink.

 15454W: AMP-C, RAMP-C, and RAMP linecards with a serial number provided could potentially determine a traffic outage in the case of a higher temperature that rises from the internal LD of the optical module.
 Teflon tape was left below the LD case and this might prevent a full thermal dissipation in normal conditions.
 If the temperature rises above the maximum allowed value, the LD shuts down.

 The Deg.
 Temp alarm or Fail Temp alarm might be triggered by the affected linecards.
 The impacted linecards are captured in the "How To Identify Affected Products" section.

 There is no identified workaround for this issue.
-Cisco recommends replacement of the affected linecards, which are identified by the serial number.
-This field notice contains a serial number validation tool which allows customers to confirm their affected hardware.
-The link to this serial number validation tool is located in the "How to Identify Affected Products" section.
+Cisco recommends replacement of the affected linecards on failure.
+Affected linecards can be identified by the serial number.
+This field notice contains a Serial Number Validation tool which allows customers to confirm their affected hardware.
+The link to this Serial Number Validation tool is located in the "How to Identify Affected Products" section.

 How To Identify Affected Products